dd010101/vyos-jenkins/readme.md

 Smoketest
 --

-VyOS has testing procedure called smoketest.
+There is testing procedure called smoketest.
 This test checks mainly configuration, it's not complete test, it will only tell you if something is very wrong, passed test doesn't mean image will be necessarily fully functional - with that said it's still useful somewhat, just don't put too much trust in it.
 It also has tendencies to generate a lot of false positives, beware.